 - Capacity for independent living

-Related conditions include autism, cerebral palsy, Down Syndrome, fetal alcohol syndrome, muscular dystrophy, seizure disorder, and traumatic brain injury.
+Related conditions could include autism, cerebral palsy, Down Syndrome, fetal alcohol syndrome, muscular dystrophy, seizure disorder, and traumatic brain injury.
+Note that this is not an exhaustive list.

-The purpose of the Level I screen is to identify all individuals who might have MI and/or MR. A properly designed Level I instrument will therefore produce a number of false positives.
-In other words, some individuals will be identified as having MI/MR who later turn out not to have MI/MR (at least for the purposes of PASRR).
-Indeed, a Level I screen that produces no false positives is defective, because it is failing to “catch” some individuals who do have MI/MR for PASRR purposes (technically speaking, the instrument is producing false negatives).
+The purpose of the Level I screen is to identify all individuals who might have MI and/or ID.
+A properly designed Level I instrument will therefore produce a number of false positives.
+In other words, some individuals will be identified as having MI/ID who later turn out not to have MI/ID (at least for the purposes of PASRR).
+Indeed, a Level I screen that produces no false positives is defective, because it is failing to “catch” some individuals who do have MI/ID for PASRR purposes (technically speaking, the instrument is producing false negatives).

 Level II Evaluation